mannbach/2024_visualizing_complexity_patch/README.md

 ### scripts
 Contains Python scripts to simulate many networks, as well as code to compute and translate the aggregate statistics required to produces the presented plots.
 The aggregated statistics will also be provided as a `.csv`-file to the participants of the workshop.
+A small subset of 30 simulated networks will also be provided.

 ## Advanced usage
 The scripts in the `scripts/`-folder show how the graphs are created internally.